-Semi-final and final rounds will be scored the same way as the morning rounds.
-If a School has two Teams, members may not switch teams in order to participate in the Semi-Finals or Finals.
-Each of these will be a single elimination competition in which the team with the majority of Judges scoring them higher will be declared the winner.
-In the event of a tie, the tie breaking procedures for the morning rounds will apply.
+Final rounds will be scored the same way as the 4 Competition Rounds.
+If a School has two Teams, members may not switch teams in order to participate in the Finals.
+This will be a single elimination competition in which the team with the majority of Judges scoring them higher will be declared the winner.
 If there is a tie in the finals then both teams will be declared co-winners.

 Please note that we need to adhere strictly to the schedule to accomplish the day's agenda in a timely fashion.
-JoAnne Hopkins as Head Official, will be the final arbiter of any disputes.
+David Monroe as Head Official, will be the final arbiter of any disputes.